quantify-os/quantify-core/docs/tutorials/Tutorial 1. Controlling a basic experiment using MeasurementControl.md

 ### Define a simple model

-We start by defining a simple model to mock our experiment setup (i.e. emulate physical setup for demonstration purpose).
+We start by defining a simple model to mock our experiment setup (i.e. emulate physical setup for demonstration purposes).
 We will be generating a cosine with some normally distributed noise added on top of it.

 ```{code-cell} ipython3